opencanarias/taple-docsite/docs/technology/identity.md

 Subject ownership can be obtained by creating it or receiving it from the previous owner.
 :::

+### Evaluator
+Evaluators assume a crucial role within the governance framework, being accountable for conducting the evaluation process.
+This process entails the execution of a smart contract, aimed at validating a targeted state change.

 ### Approver
-Some event requests require a series of signatures to be approved and become part of a subject's microledger.
-This signature collection is a voting process where participants can vote in favor or against.
-These participants, defined in governance, are the approvers.
+In order for certain event requests to obtain approval and be appended to a subject's micro-logger, a series of signatures is necessary.
+The acquisition of these signatures is contingent upon the evaluation's outcome.
+During the assessment of a contract, a decision is made regarding the need for approval, which may be influenced by the roles of the requesting issuer.

 ### Validator
-Validators are the participants who provide the [security signatures](./events.md#validators-signature) to the subject.
-Validators maintain a full copy of the subjects they validate and commit to the network not to accept more than one version of the same event.
-That is, in the event of a malicious attempt by the subject owner to overwrite an event, the validator will not sign the second event again.
+Validators are nodes that ensure the uniqueness of the chain without actually possessing a copy of it.
+They accomplish this by providing their [security signature](./events.md#validators-signature).
+A validator commits to generating different hashes for the same subject ID and sequence number (SN), thus guaranteeing the uniqueness of each entry in the chain.

 ### Witness
 Participant interested in having a copy of the subject and the information it stores.
+While the existence of witnesses is not strictly necessary, it is the only means to ensure network copies of the subject beyond the owner.

-### Invoker
+### Issuer
 Participant who initiates a request to modify a subject.
 It can be the owner or another participant with sufficient permissions.